 Stuart Prebble is a TV Producer and Director, but is also the author of eleven published books.
 His first two novels were published by Harper Collins in the late Eighties.
 Later he created the highly successful "Grumpy Old....." series for television and wrote five comedy books on the theme.
 More recently Prebble wrote a book about the secret history of how the Cold War met the Falklands War under the South Atlantic.
-Since then there've been two more novels and a new book at a remarkable ex-police officer called Parm Sandhu.
+Since then there've been two more novels and a new book about a remarkable ex-police officer called Parm Sandhu.
+It's called BLACK AND BLUE and is published by Atlantic Books.

 Secrets of the Conqueror